 We have been advised that the grand pianos in A25 and A11, for which normal maintenance has been deferred too long, are in serious need of refurbishing - regulation, action, hammer repair.
+Failure to maintain this expensive asset will result in much higher costs later on.

-Failure to long term: music lab, piano lab, practice room expansion, full time classified staff position (includes accompanying, music librarian, key management, etc.), instrument repair and replacement (a number of woodwind and percussion instruments are in need).
+long term: music lab, piano lab, practice room expansion, full time classified staff position (includes accompanying, music librarian, key management, etc.), instrument repair and replacement (a number of woodwind and percussion instruments are in need).

-V.K.1 Staff Development Needs: Relative to the 2012-13 year decline in the success rates of African American students, at a time when faculty have taken steps to try to support increased success among students in this target group, if the unusually low success rate for that year are the start of a pattern, department faculty will benefit from assistance in identifying and implementing strategies to reverse such a trend.
+V.K.1 Staff Development Needs: Relative to the 2016-17 year decline in the success rates of African American students, at a time when faculty have taken steps to try to support increased success among students in this target group, if the unusually low success rate for that year are the start of a pattern, department faculty will benefit from assistance in identifying and implementing strategies to reverse such a trend.
 If it comes to this, these might include: